-I recently attended a conference related to violence and the assessment of potential for violence.
-I have attended many of these types of conferences over the years and have found a common theme presented to be the subtle and sometimes not so subtle punitive response to those who utter threats or are viewed as a potential to escalate towards violence.
+I recently attended a conference related to violence and the assessment for its potential.
+I have attended many of these conferences over the years and have often seen a common punitive response presented for those who utter threats or are viewed as having the potential to escalate towards violence.

-I was pleasantly surprised to hear a speaker aptly describe that the outcome of threat assessment and intervention is often better served by using a more restorative response.
-While all threats should be taken very seriously, we also know that most people who utter threats never follow through on their threats.
-When we engage these individuals with a punitive response we may risk further isolating the individual and indirectly encourage escalation.
+However, at the last conference I attended, I was pleasantly surprised to hear one speaker aptly explain how the outcome of threat assessment and intervention is often better served by using restorative response.
+While all threats should be taken seriously, we also know that most people who utter threats never follow through on them.
+When we engage these individuals with a punitive response, we may risk further isolating the individual and indirectly encourage escalation.

-While not always possible or appropriate, engagement with the person of concern is the best way to assess the likelihood of violence.
-Engaging this person with a curious set of questions versus a judgemental line of questions may look like this:
+While it’s not always possible or appropriate, engagement with the person of concern is the best way to assess the likelihood of violence.
+Being curious with the person rather than bombarding them with a judgemental line of questions may look like this:

-“I’d like to know more about you thoughts related to…”
+“I’d like to know more about your thoughts related to…”

-In reality, attention to the type of questioning is only one element of curiosity.
-The interviewer’s body language and tone play an important role in setting a restorative approach versus a punitive approach.
+In reality, paying attention to the type of questioning is only one element of curiosity.
+The interviewer’s body language and tone play an important role in setting a restorative approach versus a punitive one.